barryclark/jekyll-now/_posts/2020-4-29-graphql-holochain.md

 hc generate zomes/blog rust-proc
 ```

-Let's update the generated code and add a Post entry and its corresponding zome calls!
+Let's update the generated code and add a `Post` entry and its corresponding zome calls!
 First, let's add some necessary modules into our zome.
 ```rust
   use hdk_proc_macros::zome;
 + use hdk::api::AGENT_ADDRESS;
 + use holochain_anchors::anchor;
 ```
-As you probably already know, AGENT_ADDRESS is the address of the agent running the conductor and we will use this to link all posts authored by the agent as well as in the author_address field in Post struct.
-We will also use the holochain_anchors module to link all posts to an anchor we will create.
-For more information about how to use the holochain_anchor pattern, click [here](https://github.com/holochain/holochain-anchors).
+As you probably already know, `AGENT_ADDRESS` is the address of the agent running the conductor and we will use this to link all posts authored by the agent as well as in the author_address field in `Post` struct.
+We will also use the `holochain_anchors` module to link all posts to an anchor we will create.
+For more information about how to use the `holochain_anchor` pattern, click [here](https://github.com/holochain/holochain-anchors).

-Oh, and let's not forget to add the github repository of holochain_anchors in our cargo.toml file!
+Oh, and let's not forget to add the github repository of `holochain_anchors` in our `cargo.toml` file!
-Open the cargo.toml file located in the zomes/blog/code folder and add the holochain_anchor module like this under the [dependencies].
+Open the `cargo.toml` file located in the zomes/blog/code folder and add the holochain_anchor module like this under the `[dependencies]`.
 ```toml
 [dependencies]
 + holochain_anchors = {git="https://github.com/holochain/holochain_anchors",branch = "master" }
 ```
-Now, let's change the name of the struct from MyEntry to Post.
-Let's also add the author_address field and timestamp to avoid hash collisions!
+Now, let's change the name of the struct from `MyEntry` to `Post`.
+Let's also add the `author_address` field and `timestamp` to avoid hash collisions!
 ```rust
 - pub struct MyEntry {
 -     content: String,